HEIGVD-Course-DAI/dai-lab-protocoldesign/specs/jmuhleman_CristhianRo/protocol.md

 # Section 3: Messages and error handling

-All the messages will be encoded with UTF-8 and \n at the end The follings prefixes will be used for transmitting messages for calculations:
+All the messages will be encoded with UTF-8 and \n at the end The followings prefixes will be used for transmitting messages for calculations:
     * COMPUTE:<operand1><operation><operand2>
         To send regular computations to the server.

 The following error messages will be used to handle errors:
-    * ERROR:"div0"
+    * ERROR: "div0"
-        for an expression containing /0
+        for an expression containing /0.

-    * ERROR:"invalid expression"
+    * ERROR: "invalid expression"
         for an invalid expression such as "+/3

 The following message will be sent to close the connexion: